 How to Plant a Windmill Palm Tree

 Windmill palm planting often occurs in confined areas.
 Utilized as an accent, specimen plant, patio or framing tree, and as a container plant, windmill palm trees may be grown either indoors or outside.
-Although it makes a fabulous focal point and is often used to set off a patio or like sitting area, this palm tree shines when planted in groupings of six to ten feet apart.
+Although it makes a fabulous focal point and is often used to set off a patio or like sitting area, this palm tree shines when planted in groupings of 6 to 10 feet apart.

 Growing windmill palms does not require any specific soil type.
 Windmill palms grow best in shade or partial shade; but as it is a fairly tolerant species, they may also do well situated in a sun exposure in the northern range when supplied with ample irrigation.